On the shores of (Lake) Tonle Bati

 If you care to walk up the hill behind the temple ruins, on the right is a modern Buddhist temple with a huge reclining Buddha.
 Further up a Hindu Temple, the entrance guarded by two warrior guardians.
 A small Buddhist shrine set in a lotus pond is on the left, with friendly elephants nearby.
 Altogether this was an interesting site visit, and of course it was much easier on the legs going down the 412 steps.

 Lunch with locals – near Tonle (Lake) Bati

-Today the hotel kitchen provided packed lunches for the group, fresh baguettes with varied fillings.
-Baguettes are a spin-off from the French occupation of Cambodia.
+Today the hotel kitchen provided packed lunches for the group, fresh baguette with varied fillings.
+Baguette are a spin-off from the French occupation of Cambodia.
 Baguette freshly baked everywhere, always delicious with a crispy crust.
 Our tour group stopped off at a roadside Cafe (very clean) to have lunch in a local atmosphere.
 Not many locals here at the moment.
 Cold soft drink or beer available from the vendor to enjoy with our lunch.
 We stopped earlier along the roadside to try some freshly roasted frogs – crunchy on the outside – bit like chicken on the inside!!

 Travel to Tonle Bati from Phnom Penh

 If you are making your own arrangements from Phnom Penh, Tonle (lake) Bati, Phnom Chisor and Temple of Ta Prohm make an ideal day excursion.